About the Boards of Pharmacy

 - Many other services that support the boards by providing pertinent resources to assist the boards of pharmacy as they work to protect the public health each day

-Healthcare Integrity and Protection Data Bank: Fulfill board obligations to combat fraud and abuse in health insurance and health care delivery by authorizing NABP to serve as your board’s reporting agent.
+National Practitioner Data Bank (NPDB): Fulfill board obligations to combat fraud and abuse in health insurance and health care delivery by authorizing NABP to serve as your board’s reporting agent.

 Pharmacist and Pharmacy Achievement and Discipline: A database containing information on pharmacists, interns, technicians, pharmacies, and other entities licensed by the boards of pharmacy; information in PPAD is generated from the NABP Clearinghouse, a database to which boards of pharmacy contribute information.